Logic-gate/Keymapper/README.md

-# Keymapper
+# Keymapper - testing Branch
 Keyboard shortcuts for the fxtec pro1 - SailfishOS

 # Getting Started
 This works kind of like the sym button on the n900, where you have an instigator and then a trigger.
 The holder is the instigator.
-Once you click it(pressing the physical button) it registers that key to a file called `/home/nemo/.config/keymapper/key.log`, the next button you use is the command trigger, as in, what actually runs whatever you give it.
+Once you click it(pressing the physical button) it registers that key to a file called `/home/defaultuser/.config/keymapper/key.log`, the next button you use is the command trigger, as in, what actually runs whatever you give it.

 # Installation